Home » Know how

 4) Bring also your round-trip ticket or proof of your reservation (point 4 in the Consulate’s list).
 Please understand that you cannot change the departure date after applying for the visa.

-5) As you will be required to show “proof of lodging” (point 5) and proof of enrollment in the program, contact both Prof. Erspamer and the Harvard Summer School <email@example.com> for a letter.
-You will need to specify the names and addresses of your residences in Milan and Siena (find them here).
+5) As you will be required to show “proof of lodging” (point 5) and proof of enrollment in the program, contact both the Harvard Summer School at <email@example.com> for proof of enrollment and Prof. Erspamer for his personal letter in Italian.
+You will need to specify the names and addresses of your residences in Milan, Trento, and Siena (find them here).

-6) As “proof of economic means of support” (point 6) you must submit three most recent bank statements from a US banking institution or an official letter from your American bank.
+6) As “proof of economic means of support” (point 6) you must submit your three most recent bank statements from a US banking institution or an official letter from your American bank.
+If you are fully funded by OCS or from another institution, I would submit also their award letter.

 7) As “documentation of socio-professional standing” (point 7) you must provide an enrollment certificate to Harvard University or to your college.